Skip to content

 justice scales and gavel on wooden surface

 In the twenty years I have been working with adult survivors of family scapegoating abuse (FSA), one issue that typically becomes a ‘stuck’ point in their recovery journey is the sense of grave injustice they experience in regard to the wrongs done to them within their family-of-origin – Injustices that have never been acknowledged or validated.
 By anyone.
+Such injustices are experienced by abuse survivors as moral injuries.
+This article discusses scapegoat injustice in the form of ‘The Kafka Trap’, a trap that is laid out for you when you are accused of something and your denial is taken as evidence that it is true.

 The ‘Injustice’ Dream of an FSA Adult Survivor